MicrosoftDocs/power-automate-docs/articles/mobile-create-flow.md

   - flowmaker
   - enduser
 ---
-# Create a Power Automate flow from your phone
+# Create a flow from your phone

 Create a flow from your phone by using a Power Automate template.
 On the **Templates** screen in Power Automate, you can select the **Mobile** category to find templates designed to work on your mobile phone.